Here is what you need to know about the Olympic Boxing Task Force (BTF), its creation, its members and its mission.

 Ensuring the highest standards of credibility and integrity in the refereeing and judging selection process is a key priority of the BTF.
 The group has appointed Price Waterhouse Coopers (PwC) to carry out an independent assessment review of the R&J selection process for the qualification events and the Olympic tournament.
 This follows PwC’s successful oversight of the R&J selection at the Youth Olympic Games Buenos Aires 2018.

 The BTF has the objective of engaging with the boxing community, promoting the athlete voice and encouraging boxers to express themselves before, during and beyond Tokyo 2020.
-In line with this strategy, the BTF is launching nominations for its Athlete Ambassadors programme.
-The group will consist of 10 boxers – one man and one woman from each of the five regions – who will provide input and feedback to the BTF and advocate the athlete voice in the sport.
+In line with this strategy, the BTF appointed a group of ten Athlete Ambassadors.
+The group consists of 10 boxers – one man and one woman from each of the five regions – who provide input and feedback to the BTF and advocate the athlete voice in the sport.